HoldenFolk/BikeRentalDApp/m5/Prototype.md

 - Identity Provider (Assumption) => It would have access to the user's accurate personnal information and provide doubly encrypted, signed data to the frontend.
 - User's and PIXI's Ethereum wallets => Process payments.

-Here's a flow chart of what a rental with revocable privacy would look like in a fully implemented version.
+The following flow charts represent what a rental with revocable privacy would look like in a fully implemented version.

 First, the case where the bike is not returned.